Huawei/containerops/singular/README.md

 [singular] API Server key is ready.
 ```

-##### 2）  Singular can generates the ssh certificate key pair locally and automatically deploys the public key into vm.
+##### 2）  Singular can generate the ssh certificate key pair locally and automatically deploys the public key into vm.
 Then you can operate the virtual machine without a password.
 Note:Each step of the virtual machine operation depends on if your local private key matches virtual machine public key.
 It is more secure compared to the use of account password

 ```